Backyard Landscaping Ideas: 6 Ways to Update Your Backyard

 Become the envy of your neighborhood by upgrading your backyard with a full outdoor kitchen or entertainment area.
 While this can be a costly upgrade, it is well worth the investment!
 An outdoor kitchen will significantly increase the value of your home, lower your energy bills, extend your living and dining space, make entertaining a breeze, and keep all food smells outside!
 Depending on your design choices, upgrades, and any additional bells and whistles, your kitchen could range anywhere from $1,000 to $100,000!
 However, the average price for an outdoor kitchen is $13,000.

 Choosing what you will need for your kitchen can be overwhelming!
-Below is what we think are the essentials for your backyard kitchen:
+Below is what we think are the essentials for your outdoor kitchen:

 - A gas or charcoal grill